 More recent declines in the bacterial sub-index downstream of Edmonton, Red Deer, and Calgary appear to be linked to precipitation events and non-point source runoff.

-River Water Quality Index ratings for the 2013-14 reporting period were similar to the previous (2012-13) period, with all but six of the 28 monitoring stations achieving ratings of good to excellent.
+River Water Quality Index ratings for the 2015-16 reporting period were similar to the previous (2014-15) period, with all but three of the 28 monitoring stations achieving ratings of good to excellent.

-A rating of fair was observed on four rivers, including the Battle River (both sites), Red Deer River (one site), Milk River (one site), North Saskatchewan River (one site) and Wapiti River (one site).
-Of these, only two sites decreased in rating from the previous year.
+A rating of fair was observed on three rivers, including the Battle River (one site), Red Deer River (one site), and the Elbow River (one site).

 Flows in the Battle River are typically very low, which provides limited dilution capacity.
 As a result of this and fairly intensive agricultural activity in the basin, the system tends to experience water quality guideline exceedances for nutrients, pesticides and bacteria.
-Hence, the two monitoring stations on the Battle River typically achieve a Water Quality Index rating of fair.
+Hence, the downstream monitoring station on the Battle River typically achieves a Water Quality Index rating of fair.

 Why do Index results not show historical data before 1995?

 An overall index value cannot be calculated for data prior to 1995, since pesticides were not part of the sampling program at that time.
-Long-term trends in overall
+The index was revised in 2000 to incorporate more variables.
+Changes to guidelines are incorporated and then applied to all previous years in order to remain comparable.

 Some sites are reported as having 'excellent' water quality.
 Is it safe to drink this or any other surface water?